itsretroboi/Felixirv2/Felixer/README.md

 # Felixer

 Felixir - a better way to life
-© Copyright Ownership By Saswat Mahapatra
+© Copyright Ownership By :
-Team Members :
+Saswat Mahapatra
 Saksham Misra
 Pulkit Thakran

 Use of ©Felixir without owner's notice may lead to penal charges.
-Felixir is the sole property of Saswat Mahapatra & his associates.

 Bennett University Project - 2020